Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Results

+\textbf{\textit{Racial Justice.}} We observed autocompletes in this category only for the White and Black racial groups.
+First, we found autocompletes that referenced `White Lives Matter,' a racist counter-movement that emerged in response to the `Black Lives Matter' movement (``do white lives matter one minute,'' ``do white lives matter shorts'') (Figure \ref{fig:whitematter3}).\footnote{\url{https://www.youtube.com/watch?v=GlMYUFDb8qg}} `White Lives Matter' uses a variation of the Black Lives Matter core slogan to weaken the latter's message about addressing unwarranted police violence against Blacks \citep{goodman2023alternative}.
+The slogan `White Lives Matter' appeared verbatim in YouTube autocompletes.
 Despite video results for the query `White Lives Matter' displaying diverse voices and criticisms on contested topics, text suggestions of YouTube autocomplete itself were solely generated based on the messages of `White Lives Matter,' and no analogous autocompletes were associated with `Black Lives Matter' messaging.
 This indicates that the autocompletes curated by YouTube do not always balance perspectives from opposing sides of an issue and, in this case, give short shrift to the side combatting racial disparities.

-One autocomplete indirectly reflected the perspective of Blacks on racial inequality: ``Can't keep a Black man down,'' a lyric excerpt from 2Pac's song ``Trapped,'' which addresses police brutality and harassment faced by African Americans \citep{gaines2022ain}.
+One autocomplete indirectly reflected the perspective of Blacks on racial inequality: ``can't keep a black man down,'' a lyric excerpt from 2Pac's song ``Trapped,'' which addresses police brutality and harassment faced by African Americans \citep{gaines2022ain}.
 This autocomplete and its resulting videos highlighted ongoing racial inequality and police brutality toward African Americans in the U.S.